 Acceptance and Commitment Therapy, known as ACT, is a form of therapy that involves conversation and guidance.
-It helps people accept their thoughts and feelings without judgment.
-ACT encourages people to acknowledge painful emotions rather than resist them, helping them take meaningful steps forward.
+It helps teens accept their thoughts and feelings without judgment.
+ACT encourages teens to acknowledge painful emotions rather than resist them, helping them take meaningful steps forward.
 It focuses on values and actions that matter to each person.
 ACT is for anyone who feels stuck in worry, fear, or emotional pain.
 It offers relief for anxiety, depression, overwhelming stress, and past trauma.

 Acceptance and commitment therapy for teens is especially helpful.
 Teenagers often struggle with big emotions, self-doubt, and life pressures.
 ACT gives teens tools to manage these challenges in healthy ways.
 It teaches them how to face hard emotions and stay focused on what matters.
 It also helps teens build confidence and improve how they handle stress.
 They learn they don’t have to be perfect to live well.